cimug-org/cim-compare/README.md

 ### Option \#1: Enterprise Architect .EAP Baseline and Destination Models as Inputs

 The preferred usage is to provide two Enterprise Architect .eap files for the "baseline" and "destination" input files.
-Using .eap files eliminates the need for manually XMI and diagram exports from EA (refer to "Enterprise Architect XMI Export Procedures").
+Using .eap files eliminates the need to manually export XMI and diagrams from EA (refer to "Enterprise Architect XMI Export Procedures").

 The command-line usage for this option takes the following form: